Raylib

-The library was inspired by the Borland BGI graphics library and by the XNA framework, and it's designed to be suited for prototyping, tooling, graphical applications, embedded systems, and education.
-The source code is written in plain C (C99), which is distributed under a zlib/libpng OSI certified open-source license.
+The library is designed to be suited for prototyping, tooling, graphical applications, embedded systems, and education.
+The source code is written in the C programming language (specifically using C99), which is distributed under a zlib/libpng OSI certified open-source license.
 It supports compilation to several target platforms, including Windows, Linux, macOS, FreeBSD, Android, Raspberry Pi and HTML5.

-raylib has been ported to more than 50 programming languages in the form of bindings, but many of these ports are not stable.
+raylib has been ported to more than 70 programming languages in the form of bindings, but many of these ports are not stable.

 History

-raylib development was started in August 2013 by Ramon Santamaria to support a game development course, focused on students with no previous coding experience and artistic profile; the library acted as a direct replacement of WinBGI.
+raylib development was started in August 2013 by Ramon Santamaria to support a game development course, focused on students with no previous coding experience and artistic profile.
 During the course, raylib was further developed based on the feedback of the students and by June 2014, the library was starting to be showcased in several game development events in Barcelona.

 raylib 1.0 was released in November 2013 and it featured around 80 functions for window and inputs management, basic 2D and 3D shape drawing, texture loading and drawing, font loading, text drawing, audio system management and audio file loading and playback.
 The first raylib version had eight subsequent minor releases (from raylib 1.1 to raylib 1.8), over the course of five years, which each introduced some new features.
 Some of the most notable improvements were Android, WebAssembly and Raspberry Pi support, multiple OpenGL backends, VR support and ten examples.

 raylib 2.0 was released in July 2018 and removed all external dependencies from the build system.
 It also exposed a number of configuration options in the build system, to minimize size and increase support, supporting various continuous integration systems.
 Along the following two years, parts of the library were reviewed updated, and the ecosystem was built out.
-A single minor release, raylib 2.5, was released during this period.
+During this period, a single minor release, raylib 2.5, was launched.

 raylib 3.0 was released in April 2020, refactoring many parts of the code to improve portability and bindings.
 It involved moving global variables to contexts, added support for custom memory allocators, a filesystem for loading assets and over 115 code examples.
 It received a minor update, raylib 3.5, in December 2020.

 raylib 4.0 was released in November 2021, featuring a complete naming review for library consistency and coherency: function names, parameters, descriptions, comments and log output messages were reviewed.
 It added an internal Events Automation System and exposed game-loop control for the user.
 It also features some of its internal libraries to be used as standalone modules: rlgl and raymath.
-Zig and Odin programming languages officially support raylib.
-It has been the biggest update of the library to date.

 raylib 4.2 was released in August 2022.